ICMP Router Discovery Protocol: Router discovery messages

-When a host boots up, it sends solicitation messages to IP multicast address 224.0.0.2.
+When a host boots up, it sends solicitation messages to the IP multicast address 224.0.0.2.
 In response, one or more routers may send advertisement messages.
 If there is more than one router, the host usually picks the first message it gets and adds that router to its routing table.
 Independently of a solicitation, a router may periodically send out advertisement messages.
 These messages are not considered a routing protocol, as they do not determine a routing path, just the presence of possible gateways.

 Extensions

 The IRDP strategy has been used in the development of the IPv6 Neighbor Discovery Protocol.
 These use ICMPv6 messages, the IPv6 analog of ICMP messages.
 Neighbor discovery is governed by IETF standards RFC 4861 and RFC 4862.

 IRDP plays an essential role in mobile networking through IETF standard RFC 3344.
 This is called MIPv4 Agent discovery.